 In many ways, CGIAR’s International Rice Research Institute (IRRI) leads the way in modernizing and centralizing its breeding programs.
 But IRRI faces some barriers to implementing its improvement plan, so GIZ/BMZ’s CtEH grants supported IRRI to:

 - Create a framework of market segments and breeding pipelines, and develop product profiles for new and farmer-preferred varieties

 - Initiate product management processes (product characterization, positioning, and life cycle management concepts)

 - Develop an integrated ‘Rice Breeding Strategy’ that provides a common framework for IRRI and across CGIAR centers

 - Develop resources to address bottlenecks in the rapid generation advance (RGA) process

 - Partner across South Asia and Africa to expand dry direct-seeded rice breeding, which minimizes water use and soil degradation, while improving work quality for women and youth.

 This all means better rice products that meet farmer and consumer needs – developed more effectively, efficiently, and quickly.

-Story by Misha Nicholas, EiB Junior Communications Consultant, with support from IRRI staff.
+Story by Misha Nicholas, EiB Junior Communications Consultant, with support from IRRI staff and Adam Hunt, EiB Communications Lead.
 This story reflects the information and views of the authors or quoted individuals only.
 EiB and partners are supported by CGIAR Trust Fund Contributors and the Crops to End Hunger initiative, via the Bill and Melinda Gates Foundation, GIZ, BMZ, USAID, UK Aid, ACIAR, and other partners.

 *The second photo's caption: Source: IRRI